United States

 Conclusion

 The Toyger is a triumph of breeding—a cat that looks like a jungle beast but acts like a teddy bear.
-If you can afford one and find a breeder, you will have a unique, loving companion that is a living tribute to the majesty of the tiger.
+If you have the patience to find a reputable breeder, the resources to meet the price, and the imagination to appreciate the remarkable achievement of what a miniature tiger wandering your living room actually represents, you will have a unique, loving companion that turns heads and wins hearts everywhere it goes.

 Key Characteristics